dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 The first problem: anyone can walk into the shop and say "Mom sent me, put it on her account."

 Saying your name is just a *claim*.
-It's air.
+It is only a statement.
 Some other kid could walk in, say he's Sam, and walk off with goods charged to Mom's tab.
 A name proves nothing on its own.
 And remember, because it's all on credit, a convincing fake doesn't just grab one loaf and run.
 He can keep charging Mom's account until somebody catches on.

 What Sam needs is some way to prove he's actually *him*, something an impostor can't fake just by overhearing the errand.
 Think of it like this: Sam signs his name on the receipt, and Mr. Patel checks that signature against the one on Sam's ID card.
 Saying "I'm Sam" is free; *producing Sam's signature and having it match the card* is not.
 The ID card is the reference everyone can check against, and only the real Sam can produce a matching signature on the spot.

 (The real version is even stronger than a handwritten signature, which a determined forger could trace.
 The software equivalent can't be copied even by someone who has watched Sam sign a hundred times: anyone can *check* a signature, but only the real Sam can *produce* one.
-Hold onto that idea, because it's the whole foundation.)
+That idea matters because the rest builds on it.)

 So that's step one.
 Not "what's your name," but "prove it."

 ### Says who?

-Now here's the part people skip, and it's the important one.
+The next distinction is important.

 Suppose Mr. Patel is totally convinced this really is Sam.
 Great.
 It still isn't enough, because **Sam is a kid.** He has no money of his own and no standing to charge Mom's account on his own whim.
 Knowing it's really Sam tells you *who's standing there*.
 It tells you nothing about whether he's *allowed to do this*.